atropical/varvar/README.md

 npm run build
 ```
 ## Author
-Varvar is developed and maintained by Atropical AS.
+VarVar is developed and maintained by Atropical AS.